How does the risk management or added safeguard work for Retiready Solutions 2 to 5?

 There are four Retiready Solutions, each designed to match a different risk level:

 The Retiready Solutions 2 to 5 manage risk in two ways:

 This is the principle of not putting all your eggs in one basket.
-Diversification helps reduce risk by spreading it across different regions, types and size of company – the idea is that if one type of investment goes down in value, the others won’t necessarily fall as well or may even go up in value.
-The losses of one are offset by gains in others in other words.
+Diversification helps reduce risk by spreading investments across different regions, types and size of company – the idea is that if one type of investment goes down in value, the others won’t necessarily fall as well or may even go up in value.

-Each Retiready Solution invests in a mix of different investment types (company shares, government and corporate bonds, cash and property from the UK and overseas).
+Each Retiready Solution invests in a mix of different investment types (company shares, government and corporate bonds, cash and commercial property from the UK and overseas).
 The amount of risk that each Retiready Solution is exposed to is in part determined by this mix of investments.
-Retiready Solution 5 invests more in higher risk investments like company shares than Retiready Solution 4, which in turn invests more in shares than Retiready Solution 3 and so on.
-Similarly, Retiready Solution 2 invests more in lower risk bonds and cash than Retiready Solution 3, which in turn invests more in bonds and cash than Retiready Solution 4 and so on.
+The higher the risk level, the more a Retiready Solution is likely to hold in riskier types of investments, like company shares, for example.
+While those aligned to a lower risk level will tend to hold more in less risky bonds and cash.

 If the added safeguard is not triggered, then each Retiready Solution will be invested fully in the diversified portfolio appropriate to the level of risk it’s targeting.

 Each Retiready Solution incorporates an added risk management safeguard which is designed to cushion the fund from the worst of the falls in the event of a sudden and sustained market drop like we saw during the credit crunch, although there's no guarantee it will do so.